hashicorp/katakoda/consul-secure-acl-vault/step1.md

 First, configure your environment to be able to interact with the Consul agent.

-In this hands-on lab, the Docker container is forwarding port `8500` to the local machine.
-You should be able to interact with it without having to be inside the container.
+In this hands-on lab, the Consul process is listening to port `8500` of the local machine.
+You should be able to interact with it using `localhost` address.

 `export CONSUL_HTTP_ADDR=localhost:8500`{{execute T1}}